globus/globus-automate-client/docs/source/globus_action_providers.rst

 Synchronous / Asynchronous: Synchronous

-The Globus Transfer ls Action Provider uses the `Globus Transfer Get Collection API`_ to get information about a Globus Collection.
+The *Globus Transfer - Get Collection* action provider uses the `Globus Transfer Get Collection API`_ to get information about a Globus Collection.
 The information returned is the same as defined by the Globus Transfer API with one addition: a property ``is_managed``.
 When ``true``, the ``is_managed`` property indicates that a collection (or its host) is managed under a Globus subscription.